 Introduction to Clinical Genetic Testing for Parkinson’s Disease

-This virtual program will provide an overview of common Parkinson’s disease (PD) related genetic mutations and focus on the implications of recent discoveries on patient clinical care and clinical research.
-Specifically, the program will cover the current existing mechanisms for genotyping of PD patients (including direct to consumer, research and commercial testing) and discuss the role of genetic counseling.
-Ethical issues surrounding genetic testing of the PD manifest and at-risk individuals.
+This virtual program provides an overview of common Parkinson’s-related genetic mutations and focuses on the implications of recent discoveries on patient clinical care and clinical research; existing mechanisms for genotyping of PD patients (including direct to consumer, research and commercial testing); the role of genetic counseling; and ethical issues surrounding genetic testing of the PD manifest and at-risk individuals.

-MJFF Funding Opportunities: Spring 2021
+MJFF Funding Opportunities Spring 2022 Webinar